 This is the information chain rule (Cover and Thomas, 2006), and has implications for free energy consumption in regulation and control.
 Feynman (2000) describes how information and free energy have an inherent duality, defining information precisely as the free energy needed to erase a message.
 The argument is quite direct, and it is easy to design an idealized machine that turns the information within a message directly into usable work - free energy.
-Information is a form of free energy and the construction and transmission of information within living things - the physical instantiation of information - consumes considerable free energy, with inevitable - and massive - losses via the second law of thermodynamics.
+Information is a form of free energy and the construction and transmission of information - itself consumes considerable free energy, with inevitable - and massive - losses via the second law of thermodynamics.

-Suppose an intensity of available free energy is associated with each defined joint and individual information source H(X,Y), H(X), H(Y), e.g., rates $M{X,Y}, M_X, M_Y$ .
+Suppose an intensity of available free energy is associated with each defined joint and individual information source H(X,Y), H(X), H(Y), e.g., rates $M{X,Y}, M_X, M_Y$.

-Although information is a form of free energy, there is necessarily a massive entropic loss in its actual expression, so that the probability distribution of a source uncertainty H might be written in Gibbs form as assuming $\kappa$ is very small.
+Although information is a form of free energy, there is necessarily great entropic loss in its actual expression, so that the probability distribution of a source uncertainty H might be written in Gibbs form as assuming κ is very small.

-$$P[H] = \frac{\exp[-H/\kappa M]}{\int \exp[-H/\kappa M]dH},$$ (4)
+$$P[H] = \frac{\exp[-H/\kappa M]}{\int \exp[-H/\kappa M] dH},$$ (4)